google/flatbuffers/docs/source/Tutorial.md

 The `Weapon` table is a sub-table used within our FlatBuffer.
-It is used twice: once within the `Monster` table and once within the `Equipment` enum.
+It is used twice: once within the `Monster` table and once within the `Equipment` union.
 For our `Monster`, it is used to populate a `vector of tables` via the `weapons` field within our `Monster`.
 It is also the only table referenced by the `Equipment` union.